HomeMy WebLinkAbout1978-01-07 Billionaire Delighted in Outrageous Events (Palm Beach Post)Billionaire Delighted

 Miss him?
 You bet I will.
 I

-haven't seen him in years, but I'll
+haven't seen him in years, but

-miss his funny notes, I'll miss know -
+miss his funny notes, I'll rniss know-

-ing he's there, still giving 'em
+ing he's there, still giving 'em hell,

-still chortliag that he'd. fooled the
+still chortling that he'd fooled the

-damn doctors one more thee.
+damn doctors one more time.